-Ok, first of all, Merry Christmas Eve!
-I know it’s been far too long since I posted a recipe for you all so I wanted to make sure to share this delicious (and fool proof) Holiday Crinkle Cookie recipe.
+Merry Christmas Eve!
+I know it’s been far too long since I posted a recipe, so I wanted to make sure to redeem myself with this delicious (and fool proof) Holiday Crinkle Cookie recipe.
 ‘Tis the season for cookies!

 They’re so delicious and chewy and chocolaty.
 I recommend bringing these to a party or to work because otherwise you may eat the whole batch yourself.
 I almost did.